DSS 4.0 Release notes¶

 - Project administrators may now export datasets without explicit permission

-- Don’t fail if empty values are added for prefered and forbidden engines
+- Don’t fail if empty values are added for preferred and forbidden engines

 - Fix scenario link in background tasks monitoring